 Card games provide additional inspiration for paper-based prototyping.
 In the storytelling card game Once Upon A Time players co-create a story using cards containing tropes from fairy tales.
 The goal for each player – as storyteller – is to lead their respective story to its ending without being replaced by other potential storytellers.
 If a player mentions a trope on a card owned by another player, the other player can take over the story and move the plot in a new direction.
 Thus, players must recognize and use story tropes but also should be creative and try avoiding them.
 Once Upon A Time trope cards have been suggested as a writing aid for linear fiction but the game mechanic can be seen inspirational for IDN creation.
 In particular, the spatial or thematic exploration points within the fictional world can be seen as precursors of interactive narrative branching points.

 There is thus an opportunity for prototyping cards which are purpose-made for interactive narratives.
-On this backdrop, we have developed several versions of paper design cards (see figure 2 for an example), improved them based on the feedback of the last workshop and will use the updated material for this iteration.
+On this backdrop, we have developed several versions of paper design cards (see figure 1 for an example) and will use this material for the workshop.

 For example, the cards in figure 1 represent beats – narrative units – in the IDN system ASAPS.
 They are an intermediate step between free-form cards and using the actual program and while they can be used for general purpose they are especially designed to enable rapid prototyping for a particular platform.
 Planning the general structure of an IDN has the advantage of identifying design issues through playtests before even starting with the actual coding.
 This also allows for a comparison of competing design ideas.
 Within our teaching efforts card based prototyping became a crucial element, which also aids with the beginners’ understanding of IDN.